MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 ### [Update-MgBetaOrganizationSettingContactInsight](Update-MgBetaOrganizationSettingContactInsight.md)
 Update privacy settings to display or return the specified type of insights in an organization.
 The type of settings can be contact insights, item insights, or people insights.
-To learn more about customizing insights privacy for your organization, see:\n-  Customize item insights privacy \n-  Customize people insights privacy
+To learn more about customizing insights privacy for your organization, see:-  Customize item insights privacy -  Customize people insights privacy

 ### [Update-MgBetaOrganizationSettingItemInsight](Update-MgBetaOrganizationSettingItemInsight.md)
 Update privacy settings to display or return the specified type of insights in an organization.
 The type of settings can be contact insights, item insights, or people insights.
-To learn more about customizing insights privacy for your organization, see:\n-  Customize item insights privacy \n-  Customize people insights privacy
+To learn more about customizing insights privacy for your organization, see:-  Customize item insights privacy -  Customize people insights privacy

 ### [Update-MgBetaOrganizationSettingMicrosoftApplicationDataAccess](Update-MgBetaOrganizationSettingMicrosoftApplicationDataAccess.md)
 Update the settings in a microsoftApplicationDataAccessSettings object that specify access from Microsoft applications to Microsoft 365 user data in an organization.